jsdonato/GetLambda/README.md

 in the form $p(x)=\sum_{i\in1,2,\dots,r}\binom{x+\lambda_{i}-i}{\lambda_{i}-1}$ for some integer sequence $\lambda_{1}\geq\lambda_{2}\geq\dots\geq\lambda_{r}\geq 1$.

-That is, if you have a positive non-increasing integer sequence you can generate Hilbert polynomial.
+That is, if you have a positive non-increasing integer sequence you can generate a Hilbert polynomial.
 However, if you simply have a polynomial $p(x)\in\mathbb{Q}[x]$ how do you efficiently classify if it's a Hilbert polynomial and if so, recover the non-increasing positive integer sequence associated with it?
 The C++ library in this repository solves such problem efficiently and reliably.